rc2dev/fyodor/README.md

 ## Configuration

-If your Kindle is not in English, you should inform how the notes, highlights, etc. are called in your clippings file.
+If your Kindle is not in English, you should inform some strings from your clippings file.
+That is how _highlight_, _note_, _page_, etc. are called there.
 You do this in the config file, in `parser` section.

 You can also ask the program to ignore some books, setting them in `ignored_books` section.